 Power

-Note: finding a Power reading does not necessarily mean that an electrical line is being located.
+Note: Finding a power reading does not necessarily mean that an electrical line has been located.
 The line should be identified by tracing it to its source or an electrical structure.

 Radio